pgtipping/Synthalyst/memory-bank/activeContext.md

 1. Port 3001 conflicts need to be resolved before starting development server
 2. Audio recording support varies by browser
 3. Permission handling needs to be tested across different devices

+# Active Context - 2024-03-15

+## Current Focus

+We are currently focused on improving the audio recording functionality in the Interview Prep application.
+The audio recording component is used to record user responses to interview questions, which can then be analyzed for feedback.

+### Recent Audio Recording Improvements

+1. **Storage Strategy Abstraction**

+   - Created a flexible storage system that can switch between local file system and AWS S3 storage
+   - Implemented in `src/lib/storage/audioStorage.ts` with a clean interface for saving and retrieving audio files
+   - Storage type can be configured via environment variables

+2. **AWS S3 Integration**

+   - Added support for storing audio files in AWS S3 for production environments
+   - Implemented secure signed URLs for accessing audio files
+   - Added necessary environment variables in `.env.example`

+3. **Database Integration**

+   - Created an `AudioRecording` model in the Prisma schema to track audio recordings
+   - Updated API routes to store recording metadata in the database
+   - Added user association for recordings when a user is authenticated

+4. **Enhanced Error Handling**

+   - Added validation for file size and MIME types
+   - Improved error messages and user feedback
+   - Added proper cleanup of resources

+5. **Improved User Experience**
+   - Added recording timer with MM:SS format
+   - Implemented progress bar for recording duration
+   - Added clear status indicators for recording, uploading, and playback

+## Next Steps

+1. **Testing**

+   - Create comprehensive tests for the AudioRecorder component
+   - Test the API routes for audio upload and retrieval
+   - Test the storage abstraction with both local and S3 storage

+2. **Audio Processing**

+   - Implement audio analysis for feedback on speaking clarity, pace, and filler words
+   - Add transcription capabilities for text-based analysis

+3. **User Interface Enhancements**

+   - Add waveform visualization during recording and playback
+   - Implement audio trimming and editing capabilities
+   - Add support for recording multiple takes

+4. **Security Enhancements**
+   - Implement proper authentication checks for audio access
+   - Add rate limiting to prevent abuse
+   - Implement automatic cleanup of old recordings

+## Active Decisions

+1. **Storage Strategy**

+   - Local file system storage for development
+   - AWS S3 storage for production
+   - Configurable via environment variables

+2. **File Format**

+   - Using WebM format for good compression and quality
+   - Fallback to other formats based on browser support

+3. **Database Integration**
+   - Tracking audio recordings in the database for better organization
+   - Associating recordings with users when authenticated